go-acme/lego/docs/content/migration/library.md

 The structure `registration.Ressouce` has been removed.

-The method `http01.ProviderServer.SetProxyHeader` is removed and replaced by an option `http01.Options.ProxyHeaderName`.
+The method `http01.ProviderServer.SetProxyHeader()` is removed and replaced by an option `http01.Options.ProxyHeaderName`.

+The function `dns01.RecursiveNSsPropagationRequirement()` is removed and replaced by `dns01.DisableAuthoritativeNssPropagationRequirement()`.

 ## Fields changes